 Colorworks is proud to have donated to help employees and families in the area.
 If you are able to donate to the Canadian Red Cross the link to send funds is below.
 The Trudeau Government has also pledged to match all contributions.
 Any amount to bring more relief to those affected by this disaster is immensely appreciated.
 Please know – the Canadian Red Cross is the best option for any donations.
 They will see that funds are allocated ethically and to the places and people who are in greatest need.

-Thanks for tuning in this week and I’ll catch you soon!
+Thanks for tuning in this week.
+Catch you next time on PMS!